Best Practices for Managing Remote Employees

 You know that cousin you haven’t spoken to in years?
 It’s not because you don’t like her—you just moved away from each other and lost touch.
 A month without contact turns into six months, then a year, and soon you realize you have no clue what she’s been up to.
 Fortunately, no matter how long between phone calls or family reunions, your cousin will always be your cousin.

 The same can’t be said for remote workers.
-When best practices break down at your organization, instead of taking years to drift apart, it may only take a few days for remote employees to feel neglected and disengaged.
+If best practices for managing remote employees break down at your organization, instead of taking years to drift apart, it may only take a few days for remote employees to feel neglected and disengaged.

-Whether your organization has five or five hundred remote workers, it’s important to learn how to manage them effectively.
-As you learn remote-worker best practices, you can grow your reputation as a great place to work, attract top candidates from around the world, and retain the exceptional people you already have on your remote team.
+Whether your organization has five or five hundred remote workers, it’s important to learn how to manage them effectively and prevent disengagement.
+As you implement and maintain remote worker best practices, you can grow your reputation as a great place to work, attract top candidates from around the world, and retain the exceptional people you already have on your remote team.

 Managing remote employees boils down to two elements: connection and collaboration.
 If you can help your off-site workers feel connected to the rest of the team and find opportunities to collaborate on important projects, then you’re doing it right.
-And if you think some of your remote team members may be struggling, you know what to check on first.
+And if you think some of your remote team members may be struggling, you know what to check on first: Are they connected?
+Are they collaborating?

-Positive relationships at work are a key ingredient for employee engagement.
-In fact, Gallup has found that having close friendships at work can boost engagement.
+Positive relationships at work are a key ingredient for establishing and maintaining high employee engagement.
+In fact, Gallup found that having close friendships at work can boost engagement.
 For example, 63 percent of women who strongly agree they have a best friend at work report feeling engaged versus only 29 percent of women who said otherwise.
 Looking beyond the numbers, Gallup explains why friendships and personal connections at work really matter:

 We spend more of our waking hours at work than at home, and it’s only natural that we want to build connections with our team members.
 We want work to feel worthwhile and having trusted confidants and supporters helps foster that feeling.
 We go to our work friends when we need to celebrate and commiserate about our personal and professional lives.
 In the absence of that outlet, work can seem lonely and isolating.
 It lacks attachments.
 We may like what we do, we may get to use our talents and strengths every day, but we’re probably not feeling fully energized or motivated to put our whole selves into our roles.

-For remote workers, those connections and friendships can be even more crucial and take much more conscious effort.
+For remote workers, the fact they have fewer in-person interactions with coworkers makes establishing those connections and friendships even more crucial.
+At the same time, the limited opportunity for casual interactions with colleagues means creating and maintaining those kinds of relationships takes much more conscious effort.
 Without managers, team members, and even the organization’s leaders putting in the time and effort to foster relationships with remote employees, it’s all too easy for those workers to feel isolated and left out.

-A study published in Harvard Business Review showed that remote workers are more likely than on-site employees to worry that coworkers say bad things behind their backs, make changes to projects without telling them in advance, lobby against them, and don’t fight for their priorities.
+A study published in Harvard Business Review showed that remote workers are more likely than on-site employees to worry that coworkers are saying bad things about them behind their backs, making changes to projects without telling them in advance, lobbying against them, and not fighting for their priorities.

 Building a culture that fosters open, positive friendships among coworkers can help dismantle some of these concerns that plague many remote employees.

-Besides a personal connection, remote employees also need to feel a professional connection—a.k.a. collaboration—to their organization.
-Some collaboration happens in scheduled meetings or formal brainstorming sessions, but most of it comes in the organic, casual conversations that spring up on their own.
-Indeed, such informal communication is linked to increased productivity within a group.
+In addition to personal connection, remote employees need to feel a professional connection to their organization through collaboration.
+Some collaboration happens in scheduled meetings or formal brainstorming sessions, but much of it comes during organic, casual conversations that spring up outside of formal meetings.
+This kind of informal communication is linked to increased productivity within a group—but it’s the kind of communication that can be harder for remote employees to participate in.

-If teams don’t make an effort to collaborate and communicate with their off-site coworkers, they may move decisions and projects forward without consulting everyone who should be involved.
-As Brian de Haff, CEO of Aha, explained, “An issue arises and action needs to be taken immediately.
+If teams don’t make an effort to collaborate and communicate with their off-site coworkers, they may move decisions and projects forward without consulting everyone who should be involved, which then feeds remote workers’ doubts and suspicions.
+Brian de Haff, CEO of Aha, illustrates how easily this happens: “An issue arises and action needs to be taken immediately.
 Company leaders gather the in-office team together and share the plan.
 Everyone marches ahead, getting busy.
 But no one tells the remote folks.
 Either because the team simply forgot or did not want to take the time to reach out.”

 Not only does this make those remote employees feel less informed and appreciated, but your organization could be missing out on valuable input and expertise.
-It’s in these moments of quick decisions and project breakthroughs that it is most important to involve remote team members.
+It’s in these moments of quick decisions and project breakthroughs when you should stick to remote-work best practices and be mindful about involving remote team members.
 Doing so may seem challenging, but it’s doable (and worthwhile) with the right strategies and tools.

 Use video and phone calls

-“I have asked my team to have their camera on during every team meeting and every 1:1 meeting.
-Something about being able to see each other while you talk makes it almost identical to being in the same room.” -Rob, Creative
+“I have asked my team members to have their cameras on during every team meeting and every 1:1 meeting.
+Something about being able to see each other while you talk makes it feel much closer to actually being in the same room.” –Rob, Creative

 “Use calls or video chat rather than emails and messages when possible.
 It’s so much easier to quickly communicate something over the phone or video conferencing.
 Without it, you lose a lot of the context and the tone of what someone is saying in real time.” –Anna, Partner Marketing